Skip navigation

 System Requirements

-Duo's Mac authorization plugin 2.0.0 supports macOS 10.15 (Catalina) and later versions, which includes:
+Duo's Mac authorization plugin supports the following macOS versions:

 As of Duo release 2.0.0, these macOS versions were not tested and may not work in the future.
 Consider updating to a newer version of macOS still supported by Apple.